Everyone should have access to healthcare, no matter where they live

 people in Africa have no access to basic health services.
 They face financial, physical and social barriers.

-are revolutionizing healthcare by providing low-cost, high-quality services at the household level to communities that trust them.
+are revolutionizing healthcare by providing low-cost, high-quality services at the household level.
 Millions of community health workers are not salaried, trained, supervised or equipped.

-is needed for community health programs in Africa - to train, supervise, equip and pay CHWs, while integrating them into the overall health systems.
+is needed for community health programs in Africa - to scale and integrate them into the overall health systems.

 What we do